-More temporary employees were used in 2014, in line with the decrease in the fixed-term contracts (excluding youth-employment contracts), based on the new strategy regarding temporary significant use of outside contractors in There is Caixa Seguradora Holding and CNP Partners which outsource their IT operations (186 contractors).
+More temporary employees were used in 2014, in line with the decrease in the fixed-term contracts (excluding youth-employment contracts), based on the new strategy regarding temporary staffing.

+There is significant use of outside contractors in Caixa Seguradora Holding and CNP Partners which outsource their IT operations (186 contractors).
 Like CNP Assurances, both entities ensure that the employees concerned are accorded the full protection of applicable labour legislation (see section 4.3.3.3 "Responsible purchasing").

-Priority No. 2: Providing a working environment 4.4.2 that fosters well-being and performance
+4.4.2 Priority No. 2: Providing a working environment that fosters well-being and performance